 Our Support Group

-The ABMI would not be possible without the strong support from our partners at InnoTech Alberta, The University of Alberta (UofA), the Royal Alberta Museum (RAM) and the University of Calgary (UofC).
+The ABMI would not be possible without the strong support from our partners at InnoTech Alberta, The University of Alberta (UofA), and the University of Calgary (UofC).
 This showcase of collaboration allows the Institute to capitalize on inherent strengths offered by all of its delivery partners as well as remains a leader in biodiversity monitoring.
 These partners have master operating agreements with the ABMI as part of their multi-faceted relationship with the ABMI.
 These agreements clearly define the respective roles, responsibilities, financial relationships and performance commitments to be assumed by the partners.

 The ABMI’s Monitoring Centre is located at the InnoTech Alberta offices in Vegreville where it coordinates the monitoring of a wide range of species in Alberta.
 This is done through seasonal field and aquatic species surveys: winter mammal tracking, spring bird surveys and summer field surveys across the province.
 Field crews also use the regional facilities of Alberta Sustainable Resource Development as bases for the data collection.

 InnoTech Alberta is part of Alberta's research and innovation system and is helping build healthy, sustainable businesses in the province.
 Through a suite of programs and services directed towards entrepreneurs, companies, researchers and investors, InnoTech Alberta is preparing Alberta for a next generation economy.